McGregor’s theory x and theory y

 Managers with this style usually need close supervision of their employees and have a dictatorial style.
-As a result, employees will have no ambition, will avoid responsibility, and will resist change.
+As a result, employees will have no ambition, avoid responsibility, and resist change.

 I have several personal experiences with this type of manager.
 They mostly go back to my time as a student and doing part-time jobs.
-For instance, some examples are:
+For instance, some theory X examples are:

 - I was could not open the office, due to security rules.
 Every two weeks I waited (paid) around an hour for someone else to open the office.